Proposal for transduction between microwave and optical photons using $\mathrm{^{167}Er}$-doped yttrium orthosilicate: experimental implementation

 \section{experimental implementation}

+To spin polarize $^{167}\text{Er}$ ions, usually an optical laser sweeps over the range of $\Delta m_I=1$ (or $\Delta m_I=-1$ depending on the hyperfine level of interest) transitions \cite{stuart2021initialization}.
+Here $m_I$ indicates the quantum number of the nuclear spin.
+However, in the low-field regime, since the transitions of $\Delta m_I=0$ and $\Delta m_I=\pm1$ are not clearly resolved, $m_I$ is not a good quantum number anymore and only partial spin polarization is possible.
+It is therefore crucial to operate at ultra-low temperatures.
+This can help to some extent by freezing out the spin background noise.
+In addition, for an efficient spin polarization at zero field, both microwave and optical pumping should be employed.

 Our system is composed of an ensemble of $\mathrm{^{167}Er}$ ions in an optical and a microwave superconducting coplanar waveguide (CPW) cavity.
-For the microwave side, the coupling of rare-earth spin ensembles to a microwave cavity has been demonstrated \cite{probst2013anisotropic, tkalvcec2014strong, staudt2012coupling, chen2016coupling}, and the coupling strength of $34$ MHz is reported in Ref. \cite{probst2013anisotropic}.
+We consider a case where the photon to be transferred is initially in the microwave cavity.
+For the microwave side, the coupling of rare-earth spin ensembles to a microwave cavity has been demonstrated \cite{probst2013anisotropic, tkalvcec2014strong, staudt2012coupling, chen2016coupling}, and the coupling strength of $2\pi \times34$ MHz is reported in Ref. \cite{probst2013anisotropic}.
 Thus, it is reasonable to assume the collective coupling strength $\Tilde{g}_2\sqrt{N}\sim 2\pi\times 10$ MHz in our scheme.
-Furthermore, for the CPW cavity, a quality factor $Q\sim 10^6$ is possible to achieve \cite{niemczyk2010circuit, xiang2013hybrid}, thus giving us $\kappa_2\sim 2\pi\times 1.33$ kHz for the $\omega_{g_1g_2}/2\pi=1.33$ GHz.
-In our simulation, for a CPW resonator that is coupled to a crystal at mK temperatures, we assume a higher decay rate of $\kappa_2\sim 2\pi\times 10$ kHz corresponding to the quality factor of $1.3\times 10^5$.
-Here, the spin decay rate $\gamma_s$ is assumed to be $2\pi\times 10$ kHz.
-Considering the coherence time of $12 \mu$s, this corresponds to the dephasing rate of $\gamma^*_s\sim 2\pi\times 8$ kHz,
+Furthermore, for the CPW cavity, a quality factor $Q\sim 10^6$ is possible to achieve \cite{niemczyk2010circuit, xiang2013hybrid}, thus giving us $\kappa_2\sim 2\pi\times 1.33$ kHz for the $\omega_{gs}/2\pi=1.33$ GHz.
+In our simulation, for a CPW resonator that is coupled to a crystal at mK temperatures, we assume a higher decay rate of $\kappa_2\sim 2\pi\times 200$ kHz corresponding to the quality factor of $6.6\times 10^3$.